 Here’s how you can keep your small business IN business

+Small businesses are responsible for creating more jobs than big businesses.
 Big businesses seem to get all the press these days, but it’s really small businesses that are the backbone of the American economy.
-For one thing, they’re actually responsible for creating more jobs than big businesses.
 Did you know that, according to the SBA (Small Business Administration), 39 percent of all new jobs come from small businesses with fewer than 50 employees?
 In fact, small businesses make up 99.7 percent of the workforce in the U.S.

 That’s why, if you’re a small business owner, you want to make sure your company stays up and running for years – and even generations – to come.